seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Aside to PORTIA*

-I’ll see if I can get my husband’s ring,
+I'll see if I can get my husband's ring,
 Which I did make him swear to keep for ever.

 **PORTIA**